-- 1.1 The Letter of Claim makes a number of imprecise references to the idea that Horizon does not accurately record branch transactions and / or that Post Office has edited branch transaction data so to make it inaccurate.
-We repeat our above points about the need for your clients to provide proper particulars of allegations if they are to be maintained. - 1.2 There are a number of controls and processes in place to protect the integrity of data within Horizon.
+- 1.1 The Letter of Claim makes a number of imprecise references to the idea that Horizon does not accurately record branch transactions or that Post Office has to edited branch transaction data so to make it inaccurate.1 We repeat our above points about the need for your clients to provide proper particulars of these allegations if they are to be maintained. - 1.2 There are a number of controls and processes in place to protect the integrity of data within Horizon.
 These include: - 1.2.1 Each basket of transactions must balance to zero (ie. the value of goods and services vended much match the payments made / taken from the customer) otherwise the basket will not be accepted by the counter terminal in branch.
 This ensures that only complete baskets are recorded. - 1.2.2 Counter transactions are committed atomically (ie. a transaction is either successful in its entirety or it is not successful at all). - 1.2.3 A unique Journal Sequence Number is applied to "digitally sign" every counter transaction.
-This allows missing or duplicate transactions to be detected and remedied - 1.2.4 A master record of transaction data is stored in a central "audit store" which has controls to ensure the permanency of data and a data retrieval process which validates data integrity. - 1.3 The majority of transactions that make up the branch accounts are generated in branch.
+This allows missing or duplicate transactions to be detected and remedied. - 1.2.4 Transaction data is stored in a central "audit store" which has controls to ensure the permanency of data and a data retrieval process which validates data integrity. - 1.3 The majority of transactions that make up the branch accounts are generated in branch.
 There are however four ways in which Post Office (or Fujitsu on Post Office's instruction) can influence those accounts: - 1.3.1 Transactions originating at Post Office.
-A number of "transactions" are generated by Post Office and sent to branches, namely transaction corrections, transaction acknowledgements and remittances of cash / stock into a branch.2 A key feature of these transactions is that they must be approved in branch (by the postmaster or his assistants) before they form part of the branch accounts. - 1.3.2 Global Users.
+A small number of "transactions" are generated by Post Office and sent to branches, namely transaction corrections, transaction acknowledgements and remittances of cash / stock into a branch.2 The key control over these transactions is that they must be approved in branch (by the postmaster or his assistants) before they form part of the branch accounts.
+These types of transactions are used on a daily basis and are known to all postmasters. - 1.3.2 Global Users.
 Global Users are setup by default on Horizon in every branch.
 These are user accounts for Post Office staff to use when undertaking activity in a branch, such as training or audits.
 It is possible for these Global Users to conduct transactions within a branch's accounts.
-However, this access is only possible if the user is physically in the branch using a local terminal and the transactions are recorded against the Global User ID.3 - 1.3.3 Balancing transactions.
+However, this access is only possible if the user is physically in the branch using a local terminal and the transactions would be recorded against the Global User ID.3 - 1.3.3 Balancing transactions.
 Fujitsu (not Post Office) has the capability to inject a new "transaction" into a branch's accounts.
-This is called a balancing transaction.
-4 The balancing transaction was principally designed to allow errors caused by a technical
+This is called a balancing transaction.4 The balancing transaction was principally designed to correct any errors caused by a technical issue in Horizon: an accounting or operational error would typically be corrected by way of a transaction correction.
+A balancing transaction can add a